 The 2007 Act amended the Fair Labor Standards Act of 1938 (FLSA) by increasing the federal minimum wage in increments of 70 cents per year, starting on the effective date of July 24, 2007 and ending on the same effective date in 2009.

-As a result, the increase of 70 cents on the effective date of July 24, 2009 was the third and final of the three increases authorized under the new law.
-The current minimum wage of $7.25 per hour will remain in effect until new legislation changes it.
+Subsequently, the upcoming 70-cent raise will be the third and last of three federal minimum wage increases authorized under the amended FLSA.
+The new minimum wage amount of $7.25 per hour will remain in effect until new legislation changes it.

 Several states have planned to match the new federal minimum wage of $7.25 per hour, also effective July 24, 2009.
 Meanwhile, a few states have already increased the hourly rate amount to $7.25 or more.
 Eligible employees are entitled to whichever hourly rate is the most generous between the federal and state minimum wage.

 The federal minimum wage is the least hourly amount that employers in all U.S. states must pay to employees who are covered by the FLSA; however, the FLSA has special rules that permit employers to pay a lower hourly base rate, referred to as a subminimum wage, under certain circumstances, such as when employees receive enough in tips to compensate for the difference.